VoltLang/Website/doc/setup/volta.md

 Using MinGW's bash prompt, compile LLVM -- be sure to use --enable-shared and build a DLL.

 Once compiled, put the LLVM tools and DLL in your PATH, in with the D tools is probably the simplest place.
 Run `implib /p:128 LLVM.lib <thellvmdll>` and place that in the Volta directory.
 Run make (Digital Mars or GNU make should work) and with a bit of luck, you should have a working volt.exe.

-You'll need to link with the [BoehmGC](http://www.hboehm.info/gc/).
-The MinGW you compiled LLVM should suffice.

 These directions need to be expanded, but hopefully this has pointed you in the right direction.